alemart/speedy-vision/README.md

 `SpeedyMatrixExpr.clone(): SpeedyMatrixExpr`

-Clone a matrix, so that when you call `lvalue.assign()`, no data will be shared between the matrices.
+Clone a matrix, so that when you call [SpeedyMatrixLvalueExpr.assign()](#speedymatrixlvalueexprassign), no data will be shared between the matrices.

 ###### Returns